phunware/maas-analytics-ios-sdk/README.md

 Version 1.2.4

-This is Phunware's iOS SDK for the MaaS Analytics module.
+This is Phunware's iOS SDK for the Analytics module.
 Visit http://maas.phunware.com/ for more details and to sign up.

 Requirements